cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

   {% smart_image /blog/assets/2025/website-boost-cloudflare3.png 1031 542 "Scrape Shield settings in Cloudflare web panel" lazy "" webp async "" list %}
   <br>

+There are many more Cloudflare features that can help us run a more fast, optimized and secure website.
+I may write a post in the future dedicated to the most useful Cloudflare settings for websites.

 <br>

 ## 2) Reduce Cumulative Layout Shift(CLS)